-China Construction Bank (Malaysia) Berhad ("CCBM" or "the Bank") computes capital adequacy ratios pursuant to the requirements of the Bank Negara Malaysia's ("BNM") Risk - Weighted Capital Adequacy Framework ("RWCAF"), and provide Pillar 3 disclosure for financial reporting twice a year (i.e. semi-annual and annual), which is equivalent to the Basel II issued by the Basel Committee on Banking.
-The following information is provided in order to highlight CCBM capital adequacy and details of risk exposures.
+China Construction Bank (Malaysia) Berhad ("CCBM" or "the Bank") computes capital adequacy ratios pursuant to the requirements of the Bank Negara Malaysia's ("BNM") Risk - Weighted Capital Adequacy Framework ("RWCAF"), and provides Pillar 3 disclosure twice a year (i.e. semi-annual and annual), which is equivalent to the Basel II requirement issued by the Basel Committee on Banking Supervision ("BCBS").
+The following information is provided in order to highlight CCBM's capital adequacy and details of risk exposures.